 What Essential Oils Are Safe for Cats?

-If an essential oil has a phenol constituent, then be sure that the oil is diluted to less than an 8 percent concentration level.
-If you can dilute your oils so that the phenol content has a low concentration level that means the following: 8 percent for phenols; 20 percent for ketones; 15 percent for d-limonene; and 15 percent for alpha-pinene.
+If an essential oil contains phenols, then be sure that the oil is diluted to less than an 8 percent concentration level.
+The same goes for other toxic compounds: dilute to 20 percent for ketones, 15 percent for d-limonene, and 15 percent for pinene.

-If you are concerned, use a heightened caution with the following essential oils, which should be diluted to a 95 percent dilution rate if using neat:
+And use even more caution with the following essential oils, which should be diluted down to 5 percent concentration before use:

 Diffusing Is the Safest Form of Dispensing Essential Oils Around Cats

-- Diffusion allows dilution of the essential oil
+- Diffusion allows the dilution of the essential oil

 - Diffusion allows your cat to leave the room if intolerant to the scent